Good-Ghosting/goodghosting-protocol-v2/README.md

 After setting the required configs mentioned above, start by setting the `MNEMONIC` var (which is the 12 word seed phrase in your wallet) and the `RPC` var in the `.env` file.
 Then, make sure you have the correct [deployment configs ](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts) are set.
 If a **whitelisted pool** needs to be deployed, make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L20) is `true`.
 If everything is ok, then just run `yarn deploy:polygon`.

-The [strategy value](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L6) options in deploy config are: `"aaveV2", "aaveV3", "polygon-curve-aave", "polygon-curve-atricrypto" & "no-external-strategy"`.
+The [strategy value](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L6) options in deploy config are: `"aaveV2", "aaveV3", "polygon-curve-aave", "polygon-curve-atricrypto" & "open"`.

 Here is a sample deployment log: